-After Google’s Hummingbird update was rolled out in 2013, search became more sophisticated.
+After the Google Hummingbird update was rolled out in 2013, search became more sophisticated.
 Google was attempting to understand and fulfil users’ intent, not just match pages to the keywords entered.
 The introduction of Hummingbird, an algorithm change which revamped Google’s entire engine, meant that businesses were now forced to focus on creating content that was unique and useful to the end user, with “adding value” as the ultimate goal.
-Research was quick to point out that with Hummingbird in play, keyword targeting only accounted for 15% of the ranking equation for websites.
+Research was quick to point out that with Google Hummingbird in play, keyword targeting only accounted for 15% of the ranking equation for websites.
 But make no mistake – that 15% still matters, and keyword targeting can be the difference between an OK ranking website and one that makes the top three search results.

 Having an XML Sitemap Boosts Rankings

 A while back a lot of “experts” were suggesting that having an XML sitemap on your website would improve your search rankings.
 But if you look through the ranking factors used by search engines, you won’t find XML sitemaps on there anywhere.
 It’s useful if you want to build a crawlable site (since they give signposts to search engines about what to find on your site), and can help speed up your SEO efforts, but it isn’t a ranking factor in itself, so it won’t boost your page position at all.